BoltzExchange/boltz-backend/docs/api.md

 Status Codes:

-- `200 OK`
+- `201 Created`
 - `400 Bad Request`: if the swap could not be created.
 Check the `error` string in the JSON object of the body of the response for more information

-Response object:
+Response objects:

+You will always have these values in the reponse object:

 - `id`: id of the freshly created swap
-- `acceptZeroConf`: whether Boltz will accept 0-conf for this swap
+- `timeoutBlockHeight`: block height at which the swap will be cancelled
+- `address`: address in which the coins will be locked up.
+Currently this is a P2SHP2WSH (P2WSH nested in a P2SH) for the sake of compatibility
 - `redeemScript`: redeem script from which the `address` is derived.
 The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by providing an address without a HTLC

-- `address`: address in which the coins will be locked up.
-Currently this is a P2SHP2WSH (P2WSH nested in a P2SH) for the sake of compatibility
+If you set the invoice you will also have these values in the response:

+- `acceptZeroConf`: whether Boltz will accept 0-conf for this swap
-- `expectedAmount`: the amount of satohis or litoshis that is expected to be sent to the `address`
+- `expectedAmount`: the amount of satoshis or litoshis that is expected to be sent to the `address`
-- `timeoutBlockHeight`: block height at which the swap will be cancelled
-- `bip21`: a [BIP21 ayment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address`
+- `bip21`: a [BIP21 payment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address`

 **Examples:**